How To Stop The Repossession Of Your House

 - Court order

 Your mortgage lender will apply for a court order to repossess your home.
-This application will detail why a judge should grant the lender possession of the property and costs £325 to submit.
+This application will detail why a judge should grant the lender possession of the property, and it costs £325 to submit.

 If the lender is not claiming rent arrears, they can apply for an accelerated possession order which costs £355, which would see you evicted even sooner.